gwalkey/SSRS_Subscriptions/README.md

-# Create, Delete, List SQL Server Reporting Services Subscriptions from Powershell
+# Create, Delete, List SQL Server Reporting Services Subscriptions using Powershell and SOAP

 Based on Code from Jasmin Mistry